Are you wondering which is the best water flosser in the UK right now? Our guide is here to help you decide.

-- Electric toothbrush compatibility: If you’re short on bathroom shelf space or plug sockets, there are a couple of options.
+- Electric toothbrush compatibility: If you're short on bathroom shelf space or plug sockets, there are a couple of options.
 Firstly, you could buy a cordless water flosser that is compatible with the charging base you already have for your electric toothbrush.
-Secondly, you could purchase an all-in-one unit which incorporates both a toothbrush and flosser.
+Second, you could purchase an all-in-one unit which incorporates both a toothbrush and flosser.

-- Plug type: Like electric toothbrushes, most flossers come with a 2-pin plug that fits standard bathroom sockets in the UK.
+- Plug type: Like electric toothbrushes, most flossers come with a two-pin plug that fits standard bathroom sockets in the UK.
 However, some have a 3-pin plug which makes them less convenient for bathroom use, so this is something to check before you buy.

-Comparison of electric flossers in the UK
+Best water flossers in the UK

 Waterpik WP-660UK Ultra Professional Water Flosser

 The name Waterpik is synonymous with oral irrigators and they have a range of products to suit different needs and budgets.
 Using a combination of water pressure and pulse technology, their flossers remove up to 99.9% of plaque when applied to an area for just 3 seconds.
 We have a separate guide to the Waterpik flosser range with some detailed reviews.
 Check that out if you want to know more, but for now, here are a couple of the most popular models.